Siobhan Dunnavant

-Siobhan Stolle Dunnavant is an American physician and politician serving as a member of the Senate of Virginia.
+Siobhan Stolle Dunnavant (born September 12, 1964) is an American physician and politician who served as a member of the Senate of Virginia from 2016 to 2024.
 She is the sister of former Delegate Chris Stolle, Virginia Beach Sheriff Ken Stolle, and Virginia Beach Commonwealth Attorney Colin Stolle.
-Dunnavant represents Virginia’s 12th district, covering portions of western Henrico and Hanover Counties.
+She represented Virginia's 12th District, which initially included parts of western Henrico and Hanover counties.
+Due to recent redistricting, the district is now primarily centered on Chesterfield County.